Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-With sufficiently strong activation, however, at $\bar{b}\approx 1.47$ the system no longer retains the index-2 saddle point.
+With sufficiently strong activation at $\bar{b}\approx 1.47$, however, the system no longer retains the index-2 saddle.
 This is evidenced by the fixed point plot highlighted at $\bar{b} = 1.5$ in Fig.~\ref{fig:Model1_b}.
-Moreover, $\bar{b} = 1.52$ marks a bifurcation threshold from tristable to \emph{quadristable} expression, where the previously index-2 fixed point essentially transforms into a stable point.
-Rather than comprising of a set of switches between $\bar{R}_i$ and $\bar{R}_j$ expression, the high $\bar{b}$ system now brings together a set of switches between on or off expressions for each protein.
-Note that, as the bifurcation point, $\bar{b} = 1.52$ shares properties between the two system phases it straddles.
-As shown in Fig.~\ref{fig:Model1_b}, it allows the quadristable dynamics observed for higher $\bar{b}$ at low inducer concentration, but still reduces to a single bistable switch at high inducer concentration (as is characteristic of the small $\bar{b}$ regime).
-Systems approaching the limit where expression can only occur in the presence of bound activator, on the other hand, as in the highlighted example $(\bar{a},\bar{b}) = (0,2)$ of Fig.~\ref{fig:Model1_b}, reduce down to tristability at high inducer concentration, allowing either $\bar{R}_2$-dominant expression, $\bar{R}_3$-dominant expression, or none.
+Moreover, $\bar{b} = 1.52$ marks a threshold from tristable to \emph{quadristable} expression, where the index-2 fixed point transforms into a stable point.
+Rather than being comprised of a set of switches between $\bar{R}_i$ and $\bar{R}_j$ expression, the high $\bar{b}$ regime now brings together a set of switches between ``on'' and ``off'' expression for each protein.
+Note that, as the bifurcation point, $\bar{b} = 1.52$ shares properties between the two dynamic phases it straddles.
+As shown in Fig.~\ref{fig:Model1_b}, this point allows the quadristable dynamics observed for higher $\bar{b}$ at low inducer concentration, while still reducing to a single bistable switch at high inducer concentration (as is characteristic of the small $\bar{b}$ regime).
+Systems approaching the limit where expression can only occur in the presence of bound activator, on the other hand, as in the highlighted example $(\bar{a},\bar{b}) = (0,2)$ of Fig.~\ref{fig:Model1_b}, will reduce down to tristability at high inducer concentration, allowing either $\bar{R}_2$-dominant expression, $\bar{R}_3$-dominant expression, or none.